Join us Mt. Calvary Baptist Church for their

-The Parent Encouragement Program (PEP) is hosting a FREE webinar on the topic of managing screen time on Thursday, Aug 30 at 8pm ET (if you can't attend live, you have access to the recording later).
+The Parent Encouragement Program (PEP) is hosted a FREE webinar on the topic of managing screen time on Thursday, Aug 30 at 8pm ET.
+If you didn't attend live, you can access the recording.
+PEPparent.org/online.

 Maryland Seal of Biliteracy legislation that passed the General Assembly in 2016.

 That legislation provides a real and meaningful way to honor and recognize Maryland students who graduate from our high schools truly bilingual (or tri-lingual, or multi-lingual).
 A seal is affixed to the student’s diploma, and their official MCPS transcript reflects that they have achieved bilingual certification, identifying the languages in which they are fluent.

 Here is an article from last June in the Washington Post about this important recognition – 2017 graduates were the first to whom the Seal was available, and in 2017 MCPS graduated 87% of those students receiving the Maryland Seal of Biliteracy: